dgaydukov/cert-aws/sa/files/sa.md

 The size of such disk should depend upon max possible file uploaded and how much data you want to store in cache
 * Tape - cloud base VTL (Virtual Tape Library), used by your backup apps.
 Tape translate your app requests into Glacier.
 * Volume - provide iSCSI target, where you can create block storage and mount it to on-premise/EC2 instances.
-    * cached model - primary data in S3, frequently accessed data in on-premise.
+    * cached volume (max 1024TB) - primary data in S3, frequently accessed data in on-premise.
-    * stored mode - primary data in on-premise, but you have snapshots in s3 (data transfer is async).
+    * stored volume (max 512TB) - primary data in on-premise, but you have snapshots in s3 (data transfer is async) So if you need instant access to your data, but your size above 512TB you have 2 options:
+    * use 2 stored volumes, so each below 512
-Volume Gateways compress data before that data is transferred to AWS and while stored in AWS.
-Although data stored in s3, you can't directly access it through s3 api.
+    * if you need to mount it as single folder - use cached volume Volume Gateways compress data before that data is transferred to AWS and while stored in AWS.
+Although data stored in s3, you can't directly access it through s3 api
 Storage Gateway optimize data transfer to cloud by using
 * intelligent buffering
 * upload/bandwidth management